tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 To execute the samples, you will need to run the project from a local installation of a ColdFusion server or stand up a server instance on the fly via [CommandBox](https://www.ortussolutions.com/products/commandbox).

 To start a server using CommandBox, run `box start` in your terminal while pointing to the project working directory.
 The server will start on port `8520` and be available in the browser at `http://127.0.0.1:8520`.
-Note that by default the server will start using the latest version of `Adobe ColdFusion 2018`.
+Note that by default the server will start using the latest version of `Adobe ColdFusion 2021`.
+To use a different version/engine, update the `cfengine` in `server.json`.

 The following sub-sections describe how to run the samples.
 Prior to running the samples, check that the configuration file is set up as described above and that the project has been built.